 (assuming a valid vault password is supplied when running the play).

-As of version 2.3, Ansible supports encrypting single values inside a YAML file, using the !vault tag to let YAML and Ansible know it uses special processing.
-This feature is covered in more details below.
+Ansible also supports encrypting single values inside a YAML file, using the !vault tag to let YAML and Ansible know it uses special processing.
+This feature is covered in more detail below.

 To create a new encrypted data file, run the following command: